Anne French Memorial Trust

 Given the trust's focus and structure, the following factors appear important:

-• Geographic Connection: Strong preference for organizations and individuals within the Diocese of Norwich and Norfolk.
+• Geographic Connection: Strong preference for organisations and individuals within the Diocese of Norwich and Norfolk.
 This is a clearly defined geographic limitation.

 • Alignment with Diocesan Priorities: The trust works closely with the Norwich Diocesan Board of Finance and supports diocesan mission activities.
-Organizations aligned with diocesan strategic priorities are likely to be favored.
+Organisations aligned with diocesan strategic priorities are likely to be favoured.

 • Clergy Welfare Focus: The trust has a long history of supporting clergy welfare, including general support and holiday funding.
 Applications demonstrating clergy wellbeing needs may be particularly relevant.